thecognifly/cognifly-python/README.md

 #### School API

 The "school" API is an overlay of the "pro" API, built for students who need an easy and relatively safe API for class purpose.
-It is vastly inspired from the `easytello` library, from which it reproduces most of the interface, adapted to Cognifly.
+It is vastly inspired from the `easytello` library, of which it reproduces most of the interface, adapted to Cognifly.
 Contrary to the "pro" API, calls to the "school" API are blocking and return only when the command has been fully performed (or when it times out).
 It mostly consists of hidden calls to the position control "pro" API with an additional hidden callback through the `sleep_until_done` method (see the code to reproduce similar behavior with the "pro" API).